‘Elena Tsallagova is a magnetic presence as a vivacious, fidgety Vixen Sharp-Ears, and her soprano gleams.’

 Free picnic offer

 Bring someone new to Glyndebourne to selected performances of The Cunning Little Vixen and you and your guest can enjoy a free Leith’s picnic and bottle of house wine (worth over £60 a person).
+This offer is available for the top two ticket prices with selected performances.
+Please see details.

 Dates and times